pippinbarr/cart253-2020/topics/object-oriented-programming/inheritance.md

 As you can see, the code for our `Vehicle` class is **very** similar to the code for both the `Car` and the `Motorcycle`, but it's **generic**.

 The `constructor()` is very similar.
-It has all the same properties, but doesn't make assumptions about dimensions or velocity because the car and motorcycle differ in on those properties.
+It has all the same properties, but doesn't make assumptions about dimensions or velocity because the car and motorcycle differ on those properties.

 The `move()` and `wrap()` methods are identical, because those are shared by both kinds of vehicle.

 The `display()` method is empty, because cars and motorcycles are displayed differently.
-It's still worth having the empty `display()` method because it tells us that any subclass of the vehicle **should** be able to be displayed.
+It's still worth having the empty `display()` method because it at least tells us that any subclass of the vehicle **should** be able to be displayed.
+Also, later on there might be something we want to do with displaying for **all** vehicles, in which case we would put it here.

 ---